julienRactM/ruban-rose/to_do_next.md

-Add Early stopping as an onpage param

-Can you check if we are sure there are 279 Patients in our dataset ?

 # may already be fixed

 needs to check why when making a training with optuna it still displays the F1 and shouldn't it be replaced by monitored metrics amongst recall MCC or AUC-ROC, currrently we see this: